capaj/mobx-stored/README.md

 # mobx-stored
-a library giving you persistent observable variables
+a library giving you persistent observable variables.
+Not only they persist trough sessions, they also synchronize via storage events across all browser tabs.

 ## usage
 ```javascript